Housing Discrimination is more than a refusal to rent, sell or finance housing.

 - Harassment of buyers or renters who are exercising their fair housing rights.
 Harassment of sellers, rental agents, or real estate agents who refuse to discriminate.

 Title VIII of the U.S. Civil Rights Act of 1968 is commonly referred to as the Federal Fair Housing Act.
 This federal law, as amended in 1974 and 1988, protects each individual’s right to equal housing opportunity without discrimination based on race, color, religion, national origin, sex, disability, and/or familial status (the presence of children).
+Visit our History of Fair Housing Law page for further details.

 In Michigan, housing discrimination is prohibited by the Elliott-Larsen Civil Rights Act and the Persons with Disabilities Civil Rights Act.
 State law includes all federal protections as well as age, marital status, height and weight.